Product images are provided for reference and may not represent the exact model, configuration, or included components.

 The fanless design and aluminum enclosure are rated for indoor equipment racks and outdoor wall-mounted cabinets (0–50°C operating range).
 PoE power is sourced from internal PSU or from an upstream PoE injector for modular deployments.
 The unit is compatible with standard 19-inch rack mounts and includes DIN-rail adapters for vertical installations in telecom closets or CCTV utility boxes.

 NETGEAR has certified this model against IEEE 802.3 (standard Ethernet), 802.3u (Fast Ethernet), 802.3z (Gigabit fiber), and 802.3at (PoE+).
 It carries no export restrictions under NDAA Section 889 (domestic manufacturing or approved allies).
-Sourced direct from the manufacturer or US authorized distributor, factory-new with full US warranty path and technical support.
+Sourced direct from the manufacturer or US channel partner, factory-new with full US warranty path and technical support.

 Eden Phillips